Barrett begins visits with senators as several Dems refuse to meet with her

 He added after Barrett's official nomination: "In the days and weeks ahead, I look forward to meeting with Judge Amy Coney Barrett and thoroughly examining her judicial record as I fulfill my constitutional duty of advice and consent."

-Should there be no unexpected defections, Republicans appear to have the numbers to force through the confirmation, which is much closer to the presidential election than any other in modern history.
+Should there be no unexpected defections, Republicans appear to have the numbers to push through the confirmation, which is much closer to the presidential election than any other in modern history.
 Only Sens.
 Susan Collins, R-Maine, and Lisa Murkowski, R-Alaska, have said they oppose moving ahead with the confirmation ahead of the election.
 And Murkowski has softened her stance in recent days, saying she will meet with the nominee as she acknowledged "this process is moving forward with or without me.”

 The Senate last confirmed a justice during an election year with Justice Frank Murphy in January 1940.
 Before that, it confirmed Justice Benjamin Cardozo in February 1932 and Justice Louis Brandeis in January 1916.